Hand & Wrist

 Exercise does not mean you have to go to the gym, but is anything to help regain movement and strength in the joints.

 There are some examples of exercises to do below.
 You can use our symptom tracker to check if what you are doing is helping you to improve.
+If you feel your symptoms are worsening, please stop these exercises and await formative review with a healthcare professional.

 I am Getting Some Tingling and Numbness, What Should I Do?